kgdunn/pid-book/process-monitoring/process-monitoring.rst

 *	adjustments are usually **manual**,
 *	and take place due to **special causes**.

-Control charts
+Monitoring charts
 ~~~~~~~~~~~~~~~~~~~~

-We use :index:`control charts` to display and detect this unusual variability.
-A control chart is a display of one value (variable), against time, or in sequence order.
+We use :index:`monitoring charts`, also called :index:`control charts` to display and detect this unusual variability.
+A monitoring chart is a display of one value (variable), against time, or in sequence order.
 These time-based plots also show some additional information: usually a target value, and one or more limits lines are superimposed on the plot.
 The plots are most useful when displayed in real-time, or close to real-time.
-There are various technical ways to express what a control chart does exactly, but a general definition is that a control chart helps you detect outliers and other unusual behaviour.
+There are various technical ways to express what a monitoring chart does exactly, but a general definition is that a monitoring chart helps you detect outliers and other unusual behaviour.

 The key points are: